shams33/OSCP-prep/README.md

 # OSCP-prep
-This is my OSCP prep journey.
+#This is my OSCP prep journey guide.